Share

 We know a banging playlist of your favourite podcast can help those kilometres fly by (especially Rose Lane!) but traditional earphones and headphones are NOT allowed on the Run Norwich course.

 Why?
 Because we need you to be able to hear everything – whether it’s a safety instruction from a marshal, an alert from the police, or the sound of an emergency vehicle approaching.
 Being aware of your surroundings is vital to keep you, and your fellow runners, safe.
+Read Charlotte’s story here, a wheelchair participant in #RN25, to understand why this is so important.

 Bone-conductions headphones, however, are the exception to the rule!
 These clever devices sit on your cheekbones in front of your ears, leaving your ears free to stay alert and aware.
 So, if you want to run with sound, that’s the way to go.